How to read Slack data exports

 Saved items, pinned items and reactions

-Messages can have extra properties to show if anyone interacted with them.
+A message can have extra properties to show if anyone interacted with it.

 {